sondrex76/-imt2531-2019-exam-sondrewr/README.md

 ## Use
 - When the program runs you will spawn at a set locaiton
-- You can look around by moving your mouse around, and change your camera's location using the buttons on the screen
+- You can look around by moving your mouse around, and change your camera's location using the buttons on the screen or hitting wasd
 	- You are only able to look a specific amount up and down
+- You can change camera mode by hitting 't'
-- While in free range camera mode you can manouver wit hwasd, but in third and first person mode you cannot
+- While in free range camera mode you can manouver with wasd, but in third and first person mode you cannot
-- If you want to see more snow you must move further into the map
+- If you want to see more snow you must move further into the map or mvoe upwards

 ## Functionality
 - A randomly generated map is generated each time you run the program, the terrain uses perlin noise for its terrain generation